filby89/filby89.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. candidate and research assistant at the National Technical University of Athens under the supervision of <a href="https://robotics.ntua.gr/members/maragos/">Prof. Petros Maragos</a>.
+I am also a research assistant at the <a href="https://www.athenarc.gr/en">Athena Research and Innovation Center</a>.
 I work at the crossroads of computer vision and audio processing for affective computing.
 Some of my most recent endeavors include <a href="https://arxiv.org/pdf/1901.01805.pdf"><b>body emotion recognition</b></a>, <a href="https://foivospar.github.io/NED/"><b>visual emotion translation</b></a>, and <a href="https://filby89.github.io/spectre/"><b>3D visual speech-aware facial expression reconstruction</b></a>.

 <!-- building affective multimodal avatars.
 I have also worked in audiovisual emotion recognition with.